alficles/composite-claims/composite-claims.md

   - If the key is a claim key, the plaintext of the Enveloped Message in its value is a CBOR data item that is appropriate as a value for that claim.
-  - If the key is an array of claim keys, the plaintext of the Enveloped Message in its value is an array with the same cardinality as the array of claim keys.
+  - If the key is an array of claim keys, the plaintext of the Enveloped Message in its value is an array with the cardinality equal to or larger than the array of claim keys.
 Each member of the array in the plaintext corresponds with the member in the array in the key with the same index.
+    Elements of the value array with indexes that do not correspond with elements of the key array MUST be ignored.
 The members of the array in the plaintext are CBOR data items that are appropriate as values for the corresponding claim.

-For each claim described in the "env" claim that the processor can decrypt, the claim **MAY** be processed exactly as though it were a sibling claim to the "env" claim, including the limitation that a map of claims is invalid if it contains a claim more than once.
+These claims described in the "env" claim **MAY** be processed exactly as though the "env" claim were replaced with the decrypted claims, including the limitation that a map of claims is invalid if it contains a claim more than once.
+The "env" claim is removed from the map before looking for duplicates, so an "env" claim that contains an "env" claim may potentially be accepted.
 An invalid claim set **MUST** be rejected.
 A claim set that contains duplicate claims **MUST** be rejected, even if the duplicates are not decrypted.

 Since claims are optionally decrypted and added as sibling claims, issuers can ensure that this occurs by adding them to the "crit" claim.